 For the next ingredient for this keto smoothie, you have a choice of either 2 teaspoons of cacao nibs, cacao powder or cocoa powder, or 1 scoop of chocolate protein powder.
 Protein powder made from bone broth is packed with protein, low in carbs and low in sugar.
 You can get the benefits of bone broth easily by adding it to your keto smoothie.

 Cacao nibs or powder is also healthful and packed with nutrients that fuel the body.
-Eating cacao nibs will actually improve muscle structure and enhance nerve function due to its nutritional content.
-(9)

 The last two ingredients for my keto smoothie are ½ frozen avocado and 1 tablespoon of coconut oil.
 Adding avocado to this smoothie will give it a delicious creamy texture and its an excellent source of healthy fats, which is especially important when you’re going keto.